 After Sennacherib, his son Esarhaddon (r.
 681-669 BCE) took the throne and continued his father's building projects.
 When Esarhaddon died on campaign in Egypt his mother Zakutu (l. c.
 728-c.
 668 BCE) legitimized the succession of his son Ashurbanipal as the new king.
 Under Ashurbanipal's reign (668-627 BCE) a new palace was constructed and he began the process of collecting and cataloging all of the written works in Mesopotamia.

-The result of his efforts was Ashurbanipal's famous library which held over 30,000 inscribed clay tablets, the books of that time.
+The result of his efforts was the famous library of Ashurbanipal which held over 30,000 inscribed clay tablets, the books of that time.
 Other improvements and renovations were made to the city under Ashurbanipal's reign which further enhanced Nineveh's reputation as a city of extraordinary beauty and high culture.
 Palaces decorated with enormous and intricate relief paintings were constructed and the public gardens expanded upon and enhanced.
-Ashurbanipal's love of learning, and interest in written works, drew scholars and scribes to the city in great numbers and the stability of his reign allowed for the development of the arts, sciences, and architectural innovations.
+Ashurbanipal's love of learning, and interest in written works (especially divination texts), drew scholars and scribes to the city in great numbers and the stability of his reign allowed for the development of the arts, sciences, and architectural innovations.

 Ashurbanipal died in 627 BCE and his sons fought for control of the throne.
 The Assyrian Empire was so large by this time that maintaining it was almost impossible.
 The regions which were subject to Assyrian rule had been trying to break free for years and, finally, they saw their chance.
 The historian Simon Anglim writes:

 Though the Assyrians and their army were respected and feared, they were most of all hated...by the last quarter of the seventh century BCE nearly every part of the empire was in a state of rebellion; these were not just struggles of freedom but wars of revenge.
 (186)